Heathrow Terminal 1: Facilities

 Due to its impending closure, there were just seven shops left airside in the terminal by June 2015: Boots, Cocoon, Dixons Travel, Glorious Britain, WHSmith and World Duty Free.
 There was an airside link to Terminal 2 allowing passengers to use the facilities in that terminal.
 All Star Alliance members formerly in Terminal 1 moved to Terminal 2 due to its closure.
 The Star Alliance lounge, the El Al King David Lounge and the Servisair lounge were closed prior to the closure of the terminal.
 The British Airways International lounge near Gate 5 was operational until the end.
 The gates at Terminal 1 were numbered 2–8, 16–21 and 74–78.
 From 2017 the remaining contents of the terminal were sold at auction and by private treaty.

 Ground transport

 Road links

 As part of the three central terminals at Heathrow, it was linked to the M4 motorway via the M4 spur road and through a tunnel under the north runway.
 There was a short-stay car park directly opposite the terminal and a long-stay car park further away, accessed by a shuttle bus service.

 Rail links

 Terminal 1 was accessed by the London Underground from Heathrow Terminals 1, 2, 3 tube station, with trains towards Cockfosters via Central London.
-The terminal was also accessed by Heathrow Connect and Heathrow Express from Heathrow Central railway station, where services operate to other Heathrow terminals and to London Paddington.
+The terminal was also accessed by Heathrow Connect and Heathrow Express from Heathrow Central railway station, where services operate to other Heathrow terminals and to London Paddington, until its closure in 2015, which resulted in the renaming of Heathrow Terminals 1, 2, 3 to just Heathrow Terminals 2 & 3.
+This specific terminal is the only one to not be accessible to the Elizabeth line.